Claudia-Angelica T.C. Barr

 - Bachelor’s degree, chemistry, Middle East Technical University, Ankara, Turkey

-- Assistant professor, Chemistry Department, Stark State College, 2015 – present
+- Professor, Chemistry and Physics Department, Stark State College, 2011 – present

 - Postdoctoral fellow, Kent State University, Liquid Crystal Institute, 2008-2010